-- 1.1 The Sobering Truth about the Business (page 2) - 1.2 Ask Yourself: Is This Industry For You? (page 4) - 1.3 Helpful Resources (page 4)
+- 1.1 The Sobering Truth about the Business

+- 1.2 Ask Yourself: Is This Industry For Me?

+- 1.3 Helpful Resources

 - The restaurant business can be a lot of work for little pay. - To be successful you need to have passion and be willing to embrace a new lifestyle. - It takes leadership, skill and determination to manage the many facets of the restaurant business. - You need training and/or experience in the restaurant and hospitality industry, and in business, before starting your own restaurant.